Departure Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Departure (1986) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 7.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Drama.

 Story & Plot Summary: Departure

-Quick Plot Summary: Released in 1986, Departure is a Drama film directed by Brian Kavanagh.
+Quick Plot Summary: Released in 1986, Departure is a Drama film directed by Brian Kavanagh, written by Michael Gurr.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Michael Duffield.
+It provides a scannable look at the movie's central conflict involving Michael Duffield as Presley Swift.

 Ending Explained: Departure